Skip to main content

 Run the Development Server

-1. Run npm run build to the build project using development mode.
+1. Run npm run build to build the project in watch mode.

-2. Open in other terminal session and run npm run offline:docker
+2. Open another terminal session and run npm run offline:docker to start Docker services (DynamoDB Local, MySQL, LocalStack).

-3. Open in other terminal session and run npm run migrate to migrate RDS and dynamoDB table
+3. Wait ~30 seconds for MySQL to fully start, then open another terminal and run npm run migrate to migrate RDS and DynamoDB tables.

 4. Finally, run npm run offline:sls to start serverless offline mode.